Ankr-network/ankr-docs/docs/staking/liquid-staking/avax/avax-liquid-staking-faq.md

 ### Which wallets are compatible with the aAVAXb/aAVAXc tokens?

-aAVAXb/aAVAXc is an ERC-20 token that is compatible with Ethereum-based wallets like Metamask.
+aAVAXb/aAVAXc is an ERC-20 token that is compatible with Ethereum-based wallets like MetaMask.

 ### Are there any docs about the AVAX staking and how I set up my wallet etc.?